DFE-Digital/early-years-foundation-reform/README.md

 On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first and running

 Mac users should disable any other local postgres server running in the background as this will prevent rails from connecting to the docker db.
-If you installed homebrew: `brew services stop postgresql`
+That command if you installed homebrew: `brew services stop postgresql`

 Setup a `.env` file to hold environment variables and fill in the missing values (do not commit this file)